 This typical, and uniquely tango, figure involves moving the partner's foot.
 The terminology is variable: barrida (English sweep) and arrastre (English drag) are the common terms.
-I don't think the follower likes to be thought of being "dragged" so perhaps the more pleasant term is barrida or sweep.
+The leader should keep their sweeping knee bent until the end of the move.

 - How to Do the Drag 3:02